UNI Financial Cooperation and the components participating in this site adhere to very strict and rigorous security standards.

 To end a session securely, you must click on Logout icon, clear your cache memory and close your browser.

 This security procedure is particularly important if the computer from which you conduct your transactions is shared with other users.

 1. Log off

-We recommend you terminate your session by clicking the Log off button that is located in the upper right corner of the screen.
-In AccèsD Affaires, you must also respond to a second prompt, confirming your intention to log off.
+We recommend you terminate your session by clicking the Logout icon button that is located in the upper right corner of the screen.
+You must also respond to a second prompt, confirming your intention to log off.

 2. Clear cache memory